107 Assistant Surgeon William Mure Muir

 1867 At the Royal Victoria Hospital, Netley.

-1868–1872 Principal Medical Officer of the British troops in Bengal.
+Feb 1868–1872 Proceeded to India as Principal Medical Officer of the British troops in Bengal.
 Surgeon General Army HQ India.

-Feb 1872 Head of the Sanitary Branch Medical Department War Office.
+Feb 1872 Recalled to England.
+Made Head of the Sanitary Branch Medical Department War Office.

-1 Apr 1874 Appointed Director General Army Medical Department.
+1 Apr 1874 Appointed Director General Army Medical Department on the retirement of Sir Galbraith Logan.

-1875 Married, Rachel, daughter of the Reverend G. Heaton, of Hennock, Devon.
+1875 Married, Rachel Stanley Heaton, daughter of the Reverend George Heaton MA, of Hennock, Devon.
 He had one son.

 28 April 1876 The Royal Warrant 1876 was Sir William Muir's attempts to rectify the grievances and problems facing the Army Medical Department.